 Raudisandur beach, with its magnificent hues of reddish colored sand that differ with daylight and weather, offers spectacular scenery and hiking options.

 The beach, that translates into Red Sand takes its name from the multitudes of pulverized scallop shells that make up the beach, having accumulated over the centuries.
 There are some that say that the Viking settler Armodur ‘The Red’ Thorbjarnarson gave the beach its name.
 Whichever is true, the vast, sandy shoreline is also regarded as a prime viewing spot for a variety of wildlife, including seals and seabirds.
 The best time to visit is during low tide.

 Raudisandur has been the inspiration for songs and poems throughout the years.
 Visitors can easily see why, as Snaefellsjokull glacier imperiously captures travelers attention in the distance on a clear day.

-A short hike along the beach will take you to the ruins of the Sjoundaa farm.
+A short hike along the beach will lead to the ruins of Sjoundaa farm.
 That is the site of an infamous Icelandic murder in 1802.
-There two lovers living in the duplex farm conspired to kill each other spouses.
-They were later both arrested and sentenced to death.
+The two lovers living in the duplex farm conspired to kill each other spouses.
+However their horrific plot was soon discovered which led to their arrest and sentence to death.

 Check out our complete guide to the Westfjords.